-First, MoIP defines invasive plants as “aggressive, non-native species whose presence causes or is likely to cause economic harm, environmental harm, or harm to human health.
-These species grow and reproduce rapidly.
+First, MoIP defines invasive plants as “aggressive, non-native species whose presence causes or is likely to cause economic harm or environmental.
+These species grow and reproduce rapidly.”
 (Modified from Invasive.org.)

 MoIP acknowledges that not all non-native plants are invasive.
 In fact, few are, and of the plants that are invasive, relatively few are readily available.
 However, plants that are invasive and are still being actively sold and distributed are concerning and limit the effectiveness of invasive-control efforts across Missouri.